-The mayor's focus on the future is evidenced by his early literacy program, RALLY Jacksonville!
-This cutting-edge initiative, aimed at growing the workforce of tomorrow, has reached thousands of 4-year-olds and their families thus far, and has become a model for other cities to follow.
+The mayor's focus on the future was evidenced by his early literacy program, RALLY Jacksonville!
+This cutting-edge initiative, aimed at growing the workforce of tomorrow, reached thousands of 4-year-olds and their families thus far, and became a model for other cities to follow.

-Prior to his election, Mayor Peyton, a Jacksonville native, served as vice president of Gate Petroleum Company, one of the largest privately held corporations in Florida.
+Mayor Peyton, a Jacksonville native, is currently the president of Gate Petroleum Company, one of the largest privately held corporations in Florida.
 He has been actively involved in community service for many years, serving on the transition team of former Mayor John Delaney and on the boards of a number of civic and charitable organizations.
 He is a former chairman of the Jacksonville Transportation Authority (where he played an integral part in the development and early implementation of The Better Jacksonville Plan), the Jacksonville Symphony Association and Greenscape of Jacksonville.

 Mayor Peyton is an alumnus of Mercer University and the Harvard Business School Executive Education Program, as well as a graduate of both Leadership Jacksonville and Leadership Florida.
 He and his wife, Jacksonville physician Kathryn Pearson Peyton, are members of St. John's Episcopal Cathedral.
 They are the proud parents of two sons, John Connor Peyton and Kent Thomas Peyton.